Hickory Car Accident Lawyer

 Auto Accident Attorney in Hickory, NC

 Car accidents happen every day in Hickory and across North Carolina, and these incidents occur for many reasons.
 As a fault state, North Carolina expects all drivers to purchase and maintain automobile insurance coverage.
-If your vehicle is damaged and you are injured in a car accident, insurance is typically the first step you must take toward recovering your losses.
+If your vehicle is damaged and you are injured in a car accident, insurance is typically the first step you must take toward recovering your losses, and the most effective way to do that is by hiring a trustworthy Hickory car accident lawyer.

 Many people who are injured in a car accident assume that if they trust the insurance companies, they will get a fair settlement.
 However, this rarely happens.
 Insurance companies are looking out for their profits and the bottom line — they are not concerned with helping you recover from an accident.

 Even when an insurance claim is successful, the resulting claim payout may not be enough to fully compensate an injured driver’s losses.
 In this situation, the injured driver would have the right to pursue a personal injury claim against the driver who caused the accident.
-The attorneys at Helton, Cody & Associates have years of experience representing Hickory, NC, clients in car accident claims.
+The attorneys at Law Office of Lyndon R. Helton, PLLChave years of experience representing Hickory, NC, clients in car accident claims.
 We are ready to put this experience and the full scope of our professional resources at your disposal in your car accident case.

 hickory car accident lawyer